 This scenario might sound like the sort of working arrangement only found at an innovative startup or progressive think tank.
 However, "results-only" cultures exist in many organizations around the world.

-In this article, we'll look at what a results-only work environment (ROWE™) is, when it's appropriate to use one, and how you can overcome some of the common management challenges that this innovative working arrangement presents.
+In this article, we'll look at what a results-only work environment (ROWE) is, when it's appropriate to use one, and how you can overcome some of the common management challenges that this working arrangement presents.

 In a ROWE, you measure team members by their performance, results or output, not by their presence in the office or the hours that they work.
 You give them complete autonomy over their projects, and you allow them the freedom to choose when and how they will meet their goals.

-Working in one is not the same as having "flexible hours."
+Working in a results-only environmeant is not the same as having "flexible hours."
 The time your team members spend on a task is irrelevant; only their results matter.
-(This is similar to the relationship many managers have with "freelancers " who are paid solely for the work that they deliver.)
+(This is similar to the relationship many managers have with "freelancers" who are paid solely for the work that they deliver.)